Approximate information maximization for bandit games

-In this section we derive the asymptotic expression of the intersection point (defined above as $\teq$) where the distributions $\cumin(\teq) \parmax(\teq)$ and $\cumax(\teq) \parmin(\teq)$ intersect at their highest value (if they intersect more than once).
-Here we consider Gaussian rewards.
-The exact equation verified by the intersection point $\tp$ is
+In this section, we derive the asymptotic expression of the intersection point (defined above as $\teqmin$) where the distributions $\cumin(\teqmin) \parmax(\teqmin)$ and $\cumax(\teqmin) \parmin(\teqmin)$ intersect (at their highest value if they intersect more than once).
+Here, we consider Gaussian rewards and the intersection between $\armmax$ and a given worse empirical arm denoted $\mina$.
+The exact equation verified by the intersection point $\tpmin$ is:

-Taking the logarithm of \cref{Sithetaeq1} and normalizing the last term leads to
+Taking the logarithm of \cref{Sithetaeq1} and normalizing the last term leads to:

-The distributions are uni-modal, and assuming that $\meanmax>\meanmin$, $\Nmax > \Nmin$ and recalling that $\tp$ is the highest intersection solution, we get that $\tp >\meanmax > \meanmin$.
-Both error functions are then bounded in $[0,1]$ making the last term also bounded.
-We then approximate $\tp$ with $\teq$ by neglecting the last term which leads to the following solution:
+The distributions are uni-modal, and assuming that $\meanmax>\meanmin$, $\Nmax > \Nmin$ and recalling that $\tpmin$ is the highest intersection, we get that $\tpmin >\meanmax > \meanmin$.
+Both error functions are then bounded in $[0,1]$, making the last term bounded as well.
+We then approximate $\tpmin$ with $\teqmin$ by neglecting the last term, which leads to the following solution: